 \subsection{Tracking Performance}

-In the previous section, we measured detection which emphasizes only localization accuracy across all frames.
-Tracking performances also takes into account consistency of the localized keypoints across the video.
-To measure tracking performance, we use Multiple Object Tracking Accuracy (MOTA) scores.
-The MOTA metric is part of the CLEAR MOT metrics \cite{bernardin2008evaluating} and is also included in the PoseTrack metrics.
-It is defined as:
+To measure tracking performance, we use Multiple Object Tracking Accuracy (MOTA) which also takes into account the consistency of localized keypoints between frames.
+MOTA \cite{bernardin2008evaluating} is defined as:

-This encapsulates many errors that may occur during multiple object tracking: false negatives ($FN$), false positives ($FP$), and identity switches ($IDSW$). $FN$ are joints for which no hypothesis/prediction was given, $FP$ are all the hypothesis for which no real joints exists, and $IDSW$ are all occurrences in which the tracking id for two joints are swapped. $G$ represents the total number of ground truth joints.
+This encapsulates errors that may occur during multiple object tracking: false negatives ($FN$), false positives ($FP$), and identity switches ($IDSW$). $FN$ are joints for which no hypothesis/prediction was given, $FP$ are the hypothesis for which no real joints exists, and $IDSW$ are occurrences where the tracking id for two joints are swapped. $G$ represents the total number of ground truth joints.
 The range of values for the $MOTA$ score is $(- \infty$ to $100]$.

-The four methods we experiment with are: IoU overlap, L2-distance, GCN, and GCN-joint visual.
-IoU overlap is the most common method, also known as spatial consistency.
-It involves measuring the overlap between the bounding boxes at the previous frame and the current frame.
-The detections with the highest overlap is selected as the same object.
-L2-distance is measured as the average L2 distance of the regressed keypoints between detections at time $t-1$ and $t$.
-GCN measures the embedding similarity between the encoded keypoints at different time steps, the embeddings closest in distance are selected as matches.
-We experiment with GCN-joint visual which also measures embedding distance, except we use our pose-visual embeddings from each object.